Ghasak/CPP_APIs/docs/classes_and_Structs/friend_methods.md

   memebers of the defined class.
 - There are mainly three types that I am aware of, these are:

-  - Friend Cunctions
+  - Friend Functions
   - Friend Class
   - Friend Class Method

-    When declaring a function as a friend within a class in a header file, it is not necessary to declare it again in the same header file as it has already been declared.
+- When declaring a function as a friend within a class in a header file, it is not necessary to declare it again in the same header file as it has already been declared.

 ### Friend Function Explanation

 - Check the example `4` of the file `Classes.cpp -> 4.
 Using ostream friend method operator <<`.

   - Using `operator<<` for the `Person` class involves a **friend function**.
 It's not a method of a class or a friend class.
 In C++, a friend function is a function that is not a member of a class but has access to